 Wildcat Canyon - Easily the tallest fall permitted for climbing, a true highlight of the park for climbing enthusiasts.

-This self serve check-in sheet is conveniently located outside of the park’s Maintenance Building, across the road from the Visitor Center.
-Sign in sheets as well as rules and regulations will be posted on the wall, near the entrance to the Maintenance Building.
+The self-serve check-in sheet conveniently is located outside the park’s maintenance building across the road from the Visitor Center.
+Sign-in sheets, as well as rules and regulations, will be posted on the wall near the entrance to the maintenance building.

-Climbing these three falls isn’t for novices, here are some fast facts you should know before you start preparing to scale these frozen falls:
+Climbing these three falls is not for novices.
+Here are some fast facts you should know before you start preparing to scale the frozen falls:

-- Ice climbing is only allowed between 7 a.m. and dusk at the park, all climbers must be off of the trail before dark.
+- Ice climbing is only allowed between 7 a.m. and dusk at the park; all climbers must be off the trail before dark.

 - Do not wear your crampons on the the wooden bridges and walkways.

-Ice climbing is a serious endeavor and should not be undertaken without the proper training and guidance from veteran climbers.
+Ice climbing is a serious endeavor and should not be undertaken without proper training and guidance from veteran climbers.
 We cannot guarantee the surfaces of the ice falls will be suitable for climbing this weekend.
-The integrity of these falls change from day-to-day, use your discretion before attempting to climb.
+The integrity of the falls changes from day to day; use your discretion before attempting to climb.